OpenVPN/tap-windows6/README.rst

       └── Release
           └── devcon.exe

 This structure is equal to what building tapinstall would create.
-Call buildtap.py with "--ti=tapinstall".
+Then call buildtap.py with "--ti=devcon".

 Please note that the NSIS packaging (-p) step will fail if you don't have tapinstall.exe available.
 Also don't use the "-c" flag or the above directories